finopsfoundation/focus_converters/focus_converter_base/README.md

 Before using `python -m focus_converter.main` as a substitute for the pre-installed `focus-converter` script and testing repository changes, ensure to run the `poetry shell` command to set up the environment correctly.

+## Provider Progress

+Look at [pie charts] showing the progress of the conversion for each provider.
+For each provider there is a pie chart showing number of FOCUS dimensions added to the conversion plan vs pending.

 ## License

 This project is licensed under the terms of the MIT license.